 The Community Chest celebrated its milestone 85th Anniversary in 2018.
-Launched by a group of 450 dedicated residents of Englewood, New Jersey during the height of the Great Depression, the inspiration for them was clear -- high unemployment and shuttered local banks and businesses caused numerous Englewood denizens to lose their homes and livelihoods.
-Local government agencies and non-profits, such as Englewood Hospital, the Salvation Army and the Social Services Federation experienced a tsunami of demand unlike anything they encountered before.
+Launched by a group of 450 dedicated residents of Englewood, New Jersey during the height of the Great Depression, the inspiration for them was clear -- high unemployment and shuttered local banks and businesses caused numerous Englewood residents to lose their homes and livelihoods.
+Local government agencies and nonprofits, such as Englewood Hospital, the Salvation Army and the Social Services Federation experienced a tsunami of demand unlike anything they had encountered before.
 Then and there, the city's leaders decided something had to be done to help their own.

 On the brisk spring day of June 3, 1932, Mayor Cornelius P. Kitchel's organizing committee informed him of “what we believe to be a very spontaneous and widespread public demand for a community chest in Englewood."
 The committee concluded Englewood had a wonderful communal spirit and a large number of residents with the financial means and knowhow to serve and a Community Chest money raising campaign would be successful.
 In October, the committee proceeded with the new organization, The Community Chest of Englewood, and identified Elizabeth Cutter Morrow, as a leader, who had the caring spirit of the Englewood community.

 Without hesitation, Mrs. Morrow, widow of Englewood’s best known resident and a possible future presidential candidate of the United States of America, Senator Dwight Morrow, who passed away suddenly in 1931, enthusiastically agreed to assume the position.
 As the momentum grew for this Chest, 33 residents with exceptional drive and determination accepted their positions on what became the Board of Managers, and the first fundraising campaign launched in September of 1933.